 - What planning method works effectively for the church?

-If you’re a pastor or a church leader reading this blog, what were your questions when you were starting your pastoral or ministry assignment?
+If you’re a pastor or a church leader reading this blog, what were your questions when starting your pastoral or ministry assignment?

 How confident were you?

-Like me and others, were you grappling for resources to use, researching and studying what would be the best tool to apply on your new pastorate?
+Were you grappling with resources to use, researching and studying what would be the best tool to apply to your new pastorate?

 The need for a toolkit

-If the doctor uses standard instruments in his practice (e.g. stethoscope), then what are the pastor’s standard tools to use in ministry?
+If the doctor uses standard instruments in his practice (e.g. stethoscope), then what are the pastor’s common tools to use in ministry?

-Or if the auto mechanic has some effective tools for checking the car engine, what does the pastor have?
+Or if the auto mechanic has some practical tools for checking the car engine, what does the pastor have?

-Maybe some would say the usual ready answer: the Bible, commentaries, and dictionaries, and other related kinds of literature.
+Maybe some would say the usual ready answer: the Bible, commentaries, dictionaries, and other related literature.

-Let me ask you this, “Have you ever seen the doctor using his medical book in examining a patient or have you seen an auto mechanic holding his “How to repair” book to check your car?
+Let me ask you, “Have you ever seen the doctor using his medical book while examining a patient, or have you seen an auto mechanic holding his “How to repair” book to check your car?

-Of course, the doctor and the auto mechanic have their toolkits with them.
+Of course, the doctor and the auto mechanic have their toolkits.

 Have you encountered a ministry toolkit that functions like the diagnostic tools that a GP or a mechanic uses?